 Am I a carer?

-- make sure they have enough to eat and drink
+- make sure they have enough to eat and drink and/or help them to feed themselves

 - help them around their home – for example, helping them to use stairs safely or carry out household chores